panoply/spx/docs/src/views/docs/components/define.md

     // STATE EXISTENCE

+    this.state.hasSomeString    // => boolean
+    this.state.hasSomeBoolean   // => boolean
-    this.state.hasFoo    // boolean
+    this.state.hasSomeNumber    // => boolean
-    this.state.hasBar    // boolean
+    this.state.hasSomeObject    // => boolean
-    this.state.hasBaz    // boolean
+    this.state.hasSomeArray     // => boolean

-    // NODE EXISTENCE
+    // DOM ELEMENT EXISTENCE

-    this.hasTitleNode    // boolean
+    this.dom.hasElementNode  // => boolean
-    this.hasCountNode    // boolean
+    this.dom.hasButtonNode   // => boolean

   }
 }